hashicorp/terraform-aws-hcp-consul/modules/k8s-demo-app/README.md

 A Terraform module used to install a demo application for HCP Consul.

-This module will install two services, `dashboard` and `counting`, along with their associated deployments, service accounts, etc. Alongside, it will use Consul CRDs to configure an ingress gateway to expose the `dashboard` service.
+⚠️ **IMPORTANT:** This module will deploy an example application that is available publicly over the internet.
+This should only be used for example purposes and deleted when done.

+This module will install the HashiCups demo application, a common example app used through HashiCorp tutorials.
+The `frontend` service will be exposed via an Ingress Gateway.